tchajed/sys-verif-fa25/docs/notes/lec1.md

 Bugs are sometimes not okay: The first release of Cyberpunk 2077 was also full of bugs.
 These were often performance bugs and crashes; we could write a specification that the game never crashed, but performance would be quite challenging.
 In this case the bugs were bad enough on Xbox One and PlayStation 4 that CD Project Red had to issue refunds ([source](https://www.polygon.com/2021/4/22/22398340/cd-projekt-red-april-2021-investors-call-refund-details-costs)). _However_, these bugs were basically fixed in "patch 2.0" and the game is highly regarded after this fix.
 The reason for these bugs was basically schedule pressure, and verification as it currently stands is unlikely to let you ship sooner, only with better guarantees that you won't have bugs later.

 :::

+Verification matters when you have a specification, and bugs are consequential.

 ## Example: fast exponentiation